 To understand how my grandfather built our family home from the ground up, and learn the art of framing and building and masonry.
 Consumerism was not a word in our family home.
 We reused tin foil, and cookies were packed in the wax paper taken out of cereal boxes.
 Ziplock bags were washed and used until they would zip no more and we slept under quilts made from the clothing we had worn out.

 Now, as I embark on this homesteading journey learning and hopefully teaching some of you the skills my grandmother knew by heart, I hope she is smiling down on me.
-Which leads us to this list of 15 ways you can become more self-sufficient today by going back to old teachings I learned from Granny.
+Which leads us to this list of 15 ways you can become more self-sufficient today by going back to old teachings I learned from my Granny.

 What Does it Mean to be Self Sufficient?